-By tweaking this parameter, you can increase or decrease the amplitude of the selected central frequency by a desired amount.
-For example, you may choose to cut 3 dB from the high frequency range around 10 kHz to reduce shrillness or add 6 dB around 100 Hz to boost the bass.
+By tweaking this parameter, you can increase or decrease the amplitude of the selected central frequency by the desired amount.
+For example, you may choose to cut 3 dB from the high-frequency range around 10 kHz to reduce shrillness or add 6 dB around 100 Hz to boost the bass.

-When we select a center frequency and apply a boost of X dB, in the settings above, the increase in level is applied not just to the center frequency, but also affects the neighbouring frequencies as well.
-The extent by which the neighbouring frequencies are impacted is defined by the third parameter Q. The parameter Q defines the width of this boost (or cut) region or the bandwidth.
+When we select a center frequency and apply a boost of X dB, in the settings above, the increase in level is applied to the center frequency and affects the neighboring frequencies.
+The extent to which the neighboring frequencies are impacted is defined by the third parameter, Q. The parameter Q defines the width of this boost (or cut) region or the bandwidth.

-In the music world, actual frequencies are rarely mentioned and it is more customary to use musical ratios or intervals, such as octaves.
-50 Hz width around 100 Hz center frequency will represent bandwidth of half an octave.
-If now the central frequency is decreased to 50 HZ, half an octave bandwidth would mean 25 Hz, instead of rigid 50 Hz when we use actual frequency.
+In the music world, actual frequencies are rarely mentioned, and it is more customary to use musical ratios or intervals, such as octaves.
+50 Hz width around 100 Hz center frequency will represent a bandwidth of half an octave.
+If the central frequency is now decreased to 50 HZ, half an octave bandwidth would mean 25 Hz instead of rigid 50 Hz when we use the actual frequency.
 The reduction in bandwidth with the value of the central frequency ensures that the character of equalization remains pretty consistent.

 These three parameters may be varied to achieve any kind of changes to the frequency response.
 The alterations may vary from broad & subtle changes to aggressive & very pronounced ones.

 Types of Equalizers